tejasvisoi/tejasvisoi.github.io/README.md

 2. Configure DNS settings
 3. Update GitHub Pages settings

-### Desktop App Distribution
-- Build the .dmg installer using `npm run build:dmg`
-- Share the .dmg file for easy installation
-- Upload to your website for download

 ## 📱 Responsive Design

 The website is fully responsive with breakpoints: